17 Foundational Cyber Security Measures Southern California Businesses Need in 2022

 Patch management refers to the maintenance you do to software to close vulnerability holes.
 Software developers support their products by regularly releasing updates as weaknesses are detected.
 In addition to patching newly found security holes, updates can also include changes that improve the performance of the software.

-Cyber criminals are actively looking for computers that are running unpatched or out-of-support software so that they can exploit known vulnerabilities.
-This includes your operating systems as well as any software that you’re using on your servers, workstations, laptops, and connected devices.
+Cyber criminals actively look for computers that are running unpatched or out-of-support software so that they can exploit known vulnerabilities.
+This includes your operating systems and any software that you’re using on your servers, workstations, laptops, and connected devices.

 Your IT team should be reviewing, testing, and deploying patches on an ongoing basis.